rbisdorff/Digraph3/docSphinx/tutorial.rst

    *Figure 8*: The performance tableau of a random outranking digraph instance

-The underlying random performance tableau (see Fig. 8) shows the performance grading of 7 decision actions with respect to 7 decision criteria.
-The corresponding strict outranking digraph is shown below in Fig. 9.
+The underlying random performance tableau (see Fig. 8) shows the performance grading of 7 decision actions with respect to 7 decision criteria supporting each an increasing performance scale from 0 to 100.
+Notice the missing performance data concerning decision action 'a2'.
+The resulting strict outranking - ie a weighted majority supported *better than without considerable counter-performance* - digraph is shown below in Fig. 9.

->>> gcd = ~(-g)  # Codual: negation of the converse
+>>> gcd = ~(-g)  # Codual: the converse of the negation
 >>> gcd.exportGraphViz(fileName='tutOutRanking')
 *---- exporting a dot file dor GraphViz tools ---------* Exporting to tutOutranking.dot